Azure-Samples/java-native-telemetry/README.md

 * [Quarkus](./code/quarkus-telemetry/README.md)

 Setup the infrastructure, and deploy the sample to Azure Container Apps with [azd](https://learn.microsoft.com/azure/developer/azure-developer-cli/).
+We'll make use of bicep files that you find and update [here](./infra).
+To provide Infrastructure as Code for Azure, Terraform or Bicep files are recommended.
+Learn more about Bicep [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep).

 ```bash
  # Login to Azure